The Best Medical Alert Systems With Fall Detection

 - Medical Alert: Best for Coverage in the U.S.

-Our experts independently research and recommend products we believe provide value to the lives of our readers.
+We independently research and recommend products we believe provide value to the lives of our readers.
 We’ve collectively spent more than 1,700 hours conducting in-depth research on medical alert systems.
-Our team tested multiple medical alert devices, to better understand features and provide the most accurate feedback and recommendations for our readers.

 To decide on our top picks, here’s what we did: